 At least one (1) of the dwelling units shall be owner-occupied as provided for in Section 60-Q.2.a.(2).

-When an existing single-family dwelling is converted to accommodate a second dwelling unit, the overall structure may be expanded up to a maximum of six hundred fifty (650) square feet, provided the two (2) units are of equivalent size.
+When an existing single-family dwelling is converted to accommodate a second dwelling unit, the overall structure may be expanded, provided the two (2) units are of equivalent size.

 Two-Family Dwellings (new construction)